Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 Mounting or dismounting from a steed requires a move action.

+### Fast Mount or Dismount
-**Fast Mount or Dismount:** You can mount or dismount as a free action with a DC 20 Ride check (your armor check penalty, if any, applies to this check).
+You can mount or dismount as a free action with a DC 20 Ride check (your armor check penalty, if any, applies to this check).
 If you fail the check, mounting or dismounting is a move action instead.
 (You can't attempt a fast mount or fast dismount unless